telerik/ajax-docs/controls/switch/overview.md

 The **RadSwitch** control (**Figure 1**) enriches the features, that ASP.NET Switch control has.
 Additionally, it provides events, supports Commands and numerous [themes]({%slug switch/appearance-and-styling/skins%}). **RadSwitch** is available as of **R2 2021**.

-#### Configuration
-The control can be easily styled by changing the `Skin` property.
-This will eliminate the need to use the [RadFormDecorator]({%slug formdecorator/overview%}), just to style a single switch.
-Developers can easily migrate their applications from using the standard ASP.NET (switch) controls to the **RadSwitch** control, because most of their functionality is provided by our control, and is controlled by the same or similar (intuitive) properties.

 >caption Figure 1: RadSwitch configuration.

 ![RadButton](images/switch-overview.png)